baseboxorg/jeffskinnerbox.github.io/content/drafts/building-my-new-blog-using-jekyll-scratch-that-pelican.md

 Using `ghp-import` will over write your local `gh-pages` branch and the remote GitHub `master` branch.
 In effect, GitHub's `master` branch will maintain the website's current content, but no history.

-I do want maintain a historical record of the website's source materials (i.e. the markdown files)a.
+I do want maintain a historical record of the website's source materials (i.e. the markdown files).
 To place the source materials for the website into GitHub, I'll use standard git procedures (i.e. no use of `ghp-import`).
 See below for the procedure used: